rsby/spring-cloud-credstash/README.md

 A read-only Spring Cloud library for retrieving application properties from a CredStash store.
 As opposed to a Docker/container solution, Spring Cloud CredStash enables full Spring property, profile and Boot integration, reducing the friction for per-environment and local developer configuration.
-This maintains the lightweight _right-click run_ Boot developer experience while reducing the Dev ops configuration management effort and boiling the Dev Ops CredStash configuration down to a single property or two at most.

 ### Does it load all credentials from the CredStash store?
 No. Loading all properties requires table scanning permission in DynamoDB, and we elected not to require